auscoi/unity-babylon-shader-comparison/README.md

 # unity-babylon-shader-comparison
+**(Unity Version 2021.3.16 URP)**

 This project was created to demonstrate how Unity Shadergraph handles a 360 2:1 equirectangular panorama applied to the view direction as a spherical skybox regardless of the mesh shape, which only affects the overall silhouette.

-**Unity Version 2021.3.16 URP**

 Compare this Shadergraph shader to my shader written in BablyonJS's Node Material Editor.
 I use identical math and the same exact image in both projects but the Babylon NME produces terrible looking jagged seam artifacts at the moment.